girlscript/winter-of-contributing/JavaScript/Topics/13.DOM_in_javascript/README.md

 ### HTML | DOM head Property

-The head property returns the < head> element of the current document and in case if if there are more than one < head> element in the document, this property returns the first one.
+The head property returns the `<head>` element of the current document and in case if there are more than one `<head>` element in the document, this property returns the first one.

 E.g.